j3-signalroom/kafka_cluster-topics-partition_count_recommender-tool/README.md

 - CPU, memory, and disk I/O on the consumer’s machine affect how fast it can process data.

 ### 3.2 Typical Consumer Throughput
-- **Single Partition Throughput**: A single consumer reading from a single partition can typically achieve **10-50 MB/s** or higher, depending on message size, compression, and hardware.
+- **Single Partition Throughput**: A single consumer reading from a single partition can typically achieve **10-50 MB/s** or higher, depending on record size, compression, and hardware.
 - **Multi-Partition Throughput**: For a consumer group reading from multiple partitions, throughput can scale linearly with the number of partitions (subject to other system limits).

 ### 3.3 Seven Strategies to Improve Consumer Throughput